sphero-inc/Sphero-Mac-SDK/README.md

 * [SensorStreaming](https://github.com/orbotix/Sphero-Mac-SDK/tree/master/samples/SensorStreaming) - If you want to use the sensor data from Sphero, you should check this sample out.
 Just simply register as an observer to the data, Pay attention to starting and stoping streaming during the application life cycle.

-* [KeyDrive](https://github.com/orbotix/Sphero-Mac-SDK/tree/master/samples/KeyDrive) - This sample demonstartes how to use keyboard input to drive Sphero.
+* [KeyDrive](https://github.com/orbotix/Sphero-Mac-SDK/tree/master/samples/KeyDrive) - This sample demonstrates how to use keyboard input to drive Sphero.
 It also demonstrates how to calibrate Sphero.

 * [MouseController](https://github.com/orbotix/Sphero-Mac-SDK/tree/master/samples/MouseController) - This sample show how you can make sense of the data streaming from Sphero to control behavior, like your computer mouse.
 It allows you to move the mouse with IMU values of roll and pitch, and left click and right click with the yaw angle.
-* [MacroSample](https://github.com/orbotix/Sphero-Mac-SDK/tree/master/samples/MacroSample) - This sample shows you how to build macros programatically and send them to Sphero.
+* [MacroSample](https://github.com/orbotix/Sphero-Mac-SDK/tree/master/samples/MacroSample) - This sample shows you how to build macros programmatically and send them to Sphero.